Charles O. Wright

-Charles Orson F. Wright (April 13, 1873 – March 28, 1922) was a provincial politician from Alberta, Canada.
+Charles Orson F. Wright (April 13, 1873 – March 28, 1922) was a Canadian provincial politician from Alberta.
 He served as a member of the Legislative Assembly of Alberta from 1921 to his death in 1922 sitting with the United Farmers caucus in government.

 Political career

 Wright ran for a seat to the Albert Legislature in the 1921 Alberta general election as a United Farmers candidate.
 He defeated incumbent James Turgeon to pick up the Ribstone electoral district for his party.

-Wright died on March 28, 1922 after suffering from pneumonia at Royal Alexandra Hospital in Edmonton, Alberta.
+Wright died on March 28, 1922, after suffering from pneumonia at Royal Alexandra Hospital in Edmonton, Alberta.
 He was Charles Stewart's brother in law.